resourge/fetch/packages/react-fetch/README.md

 - Centralize request into a unique place, with HttpService.
 - Together with @resourge/http-service it will also abort request on component unmount. (@resourge/http-service is not mandatory but otherwise this functionality will need the developer to do it)
 - Global, local components and LoadingService to centralize showing Loaders.
+- Online, it will make sure to request only when is online.

 ## Installation